| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next | |

 Nineteenth Century Society

-The Industrial Revolution produced major changes in social-economic structure of society: movement towards cities and increased trade and employment.
+The Industrial Revolution produced major changes in the social-economic structure of society: movement towards cities and increased trade and employment.
 The growth and power of the middle class, especially the wealthy middle class, accelerated.
 There was also a leveling of social classes.
-Aristocratic patronage nearly disappeared due to a decline of noble political and economic prominence.
+Aristocratic patronage waned due to a decline of noble political and economic prominence.
 Thus, the middle class became the musician's primary audience.

 Liberty Leading the People | Eugène Delacroix (1798–1863) | Louvre Museum | In art, Romanticism moved away from the balance and neoclassicism of the eighteenth century, preferring bolder, brighter colors and dramatic motion over graceful poses.